Download our catalogs and learn about programs, courses, tuition, fees, admissions and much more.

 Dylan is also grateful he learned the importance of professionalism at UTI.
 While his instructors were strict about always dressing and behaving professionally, this preparation has really helped Dylan in his work environment today.

-Shortly after Dylan started working for Peterbilt, the coronavirus pandemic began impacting our world.
+Shortly after Dylan started working for Peterbilt, the COVID-19 pandemic began impacting our world.
 While many industries have had to shut down, the diesel industry is helping to keep our society and economy in motion during this time.

 Currently, Dylan is still working eight hours a day, Monday through Friday.
 He and his team are following strict safety procedures, and while work was slow at first, their schedule has picked up and is just as busy as it was before.